Filter

 Dependencies

-To use this parameter, set the parameter Filter type value Lowpass
+To use this parameter, set for the parameter Filter type meaning Lowpass

 , Highpass